syncloud/docs/templates/footer.md

 ## For index page

-To create header of an index page use this code:
+To create footer of an index page use this code:

 ```
 ---